 How to Get a Colorado Drivers License

-Let’s face it: all the excitement aside, getting your Colorado learners permit can be pretty overwhelming.
+Let’s face it: all the excitement aside, getting your Colorado drivers license can be pretty overwhelming.
 I Drive Safely is here to simplify things for you, giving you all the information you need to get through the licensing process without missing anything.
 Here’s a comprehensive guide to getting your Colorado instruction permit and Colorado drivers license.

 Getting Your Colorado Learners Permit

 - How old do you have to be to get your permit in Colorado?
 You must be at least 15 years old to earn a permit, and at least 14 years and 10 months old to start a drivers education course and get your Colorado drivers license.

 - You must go to the DMV and provide 2 forms of accepted identification: